hegedani/Pruning_algorithms_for_phylogenetic_trees/README.md

     - 3. Excluding those extreme outlier branches containing less than 0.05 (or a given) proportion of the tips.

   - 2<sup>nd</sup> part: Pruning the midpoint rooted tree based on root-to-tip distances.
-Excluding tips based on the R2T IQRs, while iteratively midpoint rooting and excluding the top gretaest extreme outlier.
+Excluding tips based on the R2T IQRs, while iteratively midpoint rooting and excluding the most extreme outlier.

     - 4. Midpoint rooting the tree (after pruning with method described in the 1<sup>st</sup> part).